Skip to Content

 Fluids are an important part of keeping your car running, making it safe and also getting through a track day without causing any incidents.
 Spilled fluids such as oil and coolant can be dangerous to yourself and others, causing a skid risk.
 This can mean that you or someone else could have a serious crash, injury or other various problems such as losing out on track time due to clean up as well.

-Obviously it is also heavily advised to take spare fluids with you.
+Majority of fluids should be changed within the last 1-2 years.
+Otherwise you may lose items like your braking system and capability out on track due to moisture ingress.
+Obviously we also heavily advise to take spare fluids with you.
 1L bottles of Coolant and Oil is advised as well as a 500ml bottle of Brake Fluid.
-Just encase of any fluid loss or overheating that occurs out on track.
+Just encase of any fluid loss or overheating that occurs out on track or trackside.

 What Tools Should I Take?